 Other Costs

-When it comes to closing costs in Oregon, there are several other expenses that buyers and sellers should be aware of.
+There are several other expenses that buyers and sellers should be aware of.
 These “other” costs may include legal fees for both the buyer’s attorney and an escrow or title company fee for handling documents pertaining to the sale/purchase, mortgage recording taxes, which must be paid when a deed is recorded with local governments as well as any miscellaneous items such as postage charges or wire transfer fees associated with wiring funds from one account to another.
-While these additional costs can add up quickly, many times, they can also be negotiated between parties if utilizing a real estate agent who typically helps broker deals on behalf of their client during this stage of purchasing a property.
-However, even with proper negotiations in place upfront, expect some amount due at closing under ASAP Cash Offer terms, so always make sure you plan accordingly!

 Call Now (818) 651-8166